jromers/ansible-olam/odb/README.md

 * Single instance with IP address from DHCP
 * Single instance with static IP address
-* Single instance with static IP address, with High Availabity and one disk to configure ASM
+* Single instance with static IP address, with High Availabity and N disks to configure ASM

 ### Ansible CLI